ClementCI/portfolio/README.md

 This project builds a Support Vector Machine (SVM) classifier from scratch using the dual optimization formulation and kernel methods.
 It supports linear, polynomial, and radial basis function (RBF) kernels and visualizes how each affects the decision boundary.
-The implementation includes margin tuning via the regularization parameter ( C ), with experiments conducted on synthetic 2D datasets to explore separability, overfitting, and kernel expressiveness.
+The implementation includes margin tuning via the regularization parameter ($C$), with experiments conducted on synthetic 2D datasets to explore separability, overfitting, and kernel expressiveness.